napuzba/xpiks-website/_posts/2015-09-03-how-to-report-an-error.markdown

 <p>
   <img alt="Reveal logfile" src="{{site.url}}/images/posts/select-logfile.png" class="small-12 large-12" />
 </p>

+Each logfile has a date and a time in the filename so can select a correct file from the time when you experienced issue in Xpiks.

 If you cannot open logs location from Xpiks, you can find the on disk in one of the following locations: